EnricoPicci/git-metrics/README.md

 All the subcommands available are listed in the `bin` property of `package.json`.

-# TOOLS TO ANALYZE A SINGLE REPO - IN MEMORY AGGREGATION
+# TOOLS TO ANALYZE REPOS - IN MEMORY AGGREGATION

 ## BASIC LOGICAL STEPS